List of football clubs in Slovakia

-This is a list of football (soccer) clubs in Slovakia.
+This is a list of association football clubs in Slovakia.

 Men's

-Fortuna Liga 2020-21
+Slovak First Football League

-The Fortuna Liga is the top flight of Slovakia′s football league system.
+The Slovak First Football League, formerly Fortuna Liga and currently Niké liga for sponsorship reasons, is the top flight of Slovakia's football league system.
 Contested by 12 professional clubs, it operates on a system of promotion and relegation.
 Seasons typically run from August to May with each team playing 22 matches (playing all 11 other teams both home and away) in the round-robin format.
 After the finish, the league splits into top- (champions) and bottom- (relegation) 6 to play an extra home and away round.
-The teams keep all their points from the round-robin and play extra 10 matches to finish at 32 matches altogether.
+The teams keep all their points from the round-robin and play an extra 10 matches to finish at 32 matches altogether.

-The opening match of 2020-21 kicked off on August 8th, 2020 with Nitra (promotion play-off winner) hosting Slovan Bratislava (reigning champion).
 Most games are played on Saturday and Sunday afternoons.